chaudharirohit2810/BashBird/README.md

-# Email_Client
+# TermMail

+## General Info:

-Terminal based email client using socket programming in python to connect to IMAP (receive emails) and SMTP servers (send emails)
+Termmail is terminal based email client which lets you send and view emails from terminal.
+The app is written in python3 and uses socket programming under the hood to connect Gmail IMAP (to receive emails) and SMTP (to send emails) servers.

 ## Features:

 -   Complete **terminal** based experience
+-   Authenticate securely using SSL
--   Send emails to multiple users.
+-   Send emails to multiple recipients.
--   Add multiple attachments to email (pdf, zip, images supported)
+-   Add multiple attachments (pdf, zip, images supported)
+-   Multiple mailboxes
--   View emails by selecting mailboxes
+-   View emails by selecting mailbox
 -   Delete emails
 -   Download email attachments